google-coral/edgetpu-platforms/README.md

   * The Pi image is DHCP and SSH enabled by default.
 Log in with user "pi" and password "raspberry".
-IMPORTANT: Once you're in you should immediately hange your password away from the default one, otherwise you have a security risk.
+IMPORTANT: Once you're in you should immediately change your password away from the default one, otherwise you have a security risk.
     ```
     passwd